 Most of the following fears are common to most children.
 Many children outgrow them as they learn to cope with new situations and as their emotional development increases.
 But overall, anxiety in kids is like a big, loud, uncontrollable alarm that keeps going off in their insides.
-As a result, anxious kids can become risk avoidant, which hinders them from participating in so many things many other kids get to enjoy.
-The alarms that go off in their heads can affect their bodies physically as well, resulting in lack of sleep, headaches, stomachaches, irritability, muscle tension, and fatigue.
-When anxieties progress past occasional episodes and a child seems to be showing symptoms on most days for weeks at a time, it may be time to consider intervention of some sort.
+As a result, anxious kids can become risk avoidant, which hinders them from taking part in so many things many other kids get to enjoy.
+The alarms that go off in their heads can affect their bodies physically, resulting in a lack of sleep, headaches, stomachaches, irritability, muscle tension, and fatigue.
+When anxieties progress past occasional episodes and a child seems to show symptoms on most days for weeks at a time, it may be time to consider intervention of some sort.

-Children as young as 7-9 months old begin to experience separation anxiety, as well as stranger anxiety.
-This is an absolutely normal and healthy development!
+Children as young as 7-9 month olds experience separation anxiety and stranger anxiety.
+This is a normal and healthy development!
 While it’s difficult for us parents to walk away when our children are crying or clinging, we know that they will be okay once a few moments have passed and fun things distract their attention.
 As time passes, children learn that they are safe, mom or dad will return, and that in the meantime they can enjoy their time with others.

 When this fear continues on when children reach school age, it’s possible they have developed a separation anxiety disorder.
 This can make it difficult for them to learn, make friends, and expand their horizons.